CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 Be cautious of your viewers:

 If you are on private, only accept followers that you know and would not mind viewing your posts and pictures.
-Posting fun and friendly photos shows that you have character and a fun personality.
+Posting fun and friendly photos show that you have character and a fun personality.
 Personal Experience- I have many friends that are not on private mode on Instagram and Twitter which gives anyone access to their accounts- including strangers from all over the world.
 Many individuals have come across accounts that are fake but have their pictures set.
 What if someone thinks a fake account is actually yours?
 It is crucial to know who your audience is and who is viewing your postings.

 Match the Right Content to the Right Network: